 What is a Modified Radical Mastectomy?

-A modified radical mastectomy is a surgical procedure where a surgeon performs a mastectomy (removal of the nipple, areola, and breast tissue) as well as removing the majority of lymph nodes from under the arm, referred to as an axillary lymph node dissection.
+A modified radical mastectomy is the removal of the entire breast.
+This includes the nipple, areola (area around the nipple), breast tissue and the majority of lymph nodes from under the arm, which may be called an axillary lymph node dissection.

 Yes.
 Most people will stay in the hospital for one or more days.
 Your stay may be longer if you have breast reconstruction.

-Your surgeon will discuss specific recovery issues with you.
-In general, you will be up and moving the day after surgery, with some limitations to your normal schedule and exercise routine in the first week or so.
-Surgical drains, placed at the time of surgery, are used to remove fluid that builds up after this procedure.
-They are placed under the arm on the side of surgery and stay in for approximately 7-10 days.
-When ready, they are removed in the office, a quick and often painless procedure.
+Your surgeon will talk to you about specific recovery issues.
+In general, you will be up and moving the day after surgery.
+You will have some limitations to your normal schedule and exercise routine in the first week or so.
+Surgical drains, placed at the time of surgery, are used to remove fluid that builds up in the area after the procedure.
+They are placed under the arm on the side of surgery and stay in for about 7-10 days.
+When ready, they are removed in the provider’s office.
 You will be given instructions on how to take care of the drain at home.
-After surgery, you could experience any of the following:
+After surgery, you could have any of the following:

-- Pain and/or sensitivity along the chest wall or reconstructed breast or in the underarm or back of the upper arm.
+- Pain and/or sensitivity along the chest wall, reconstructed breast, underarm area, or back of the upper arm.

-- Numbness along the chest wall or reconstructed breast. **The numbness puts you at risk for a serious burn, so do not use heating pads or hot packs on this area.
+- Numbness along the chest wall or reconstructed breast.
+This numbness puts you at risk for a serious burn.
+Do not use heating pads or hot packs on this area.
 If you have concerns, please discuss this with your healthcare team.

 - After the drain is removed, a seroma could develop.
-A seroma is when lymph fluid collects under the arm or chest wall instead of draining its normal route.
+A seroma is a buildup of fluid under the arm.
 It is not worrisome, but can be uncomfortable.
-Most go away naturally, over time, but occasionally need to be drained in the office with a needle (an easy, painless procedure).
+Most go away naturally, over time.
+In some cases, they need to be drained in the office with a needle.

 - Lymphedema, a chronic swelling in the arm and/or breast on the side of surgery.
 Discuss your risk of lymphedema with your surgical team.
 Learn more about lymphedema and what you can do to minimize your risk of developing lymphedema.

-- 4 x 4 gauze pads to cover the drain, abdominal pads (also called surgi-pads) to place across your chest wall or reconstructed breast for padding/comfort, and 1-inch paper tape.
+- Gauze pads (4x4) to cover the drain, abdominal pads (also called surgi-pads) to place across your chest wall or reconstructed breast for padding/comfort, and 1-inch paper tape.
 These can be all be found at your supermarket or pharmacy.